Proposed Regulations on Use of Expanded Polystyrene

 - The proposed ordinance does not affect prepackaged foods, meaning any properly labeled processed food, prepackaged to prevent any direct human contact with the food product upon distribution from the manufacturer.

 Alternatives to EPS disposable food service ware that are less harmful to the environment include reusable containers and compostable items.
 These alternatives may sometimes be purchased at competitive prices, but are typically 2-4 times more expensive per unit compared to EPS products.
 Click HERE to view a price comparison between various food service ware products made of polystyrene foam and ones made out of oriented polystyrene and compostable/biodegradable materials.
 Well-performing compostable food service ware is available from a variety of manufacturers, typically through vendors that offer a wide array of food service products.
 Click HERE to view a list of vendors that sell recyclable and compostable food service ware.
 If the proposed ordinance is enacted, the list is intended to assist Avon food vendors that are not currently in compliance with the proposed ordinance.

 Proposed Schedule and How to Comment

-First reading of the ordinance banning certain uses of expanded polystyrene is currently scheduled for the November 12th Town Council meeting.
-The Town Council will take public comment at the November 12th Town Council meeting.
-Written comments may also be submitted prior to November 8th at noon.
-Comments should be emailed to Brenda Torres, Town Clerk, at firstname.lastname@example.org.
+The Public Hearing and Second Reading of this ordinance is scheduled for the January 28th Town Council meeting.
+Approximate timing for public comment on this issue will be available when the agenda for the January 28th Town Council meeting is posted at www.avon.org/councilpacket on Friday, January 24th.
+Written comments may also be submitted prior to January 24th at noon.
+Comments should be emailed to Brenda Torres, Town Clerk, at email@example.com.
 All submitted comments will be included in the public record and will be reviewed by the Town Council.
-If you have questions, please contact Preston Neill, Deputy Town Manager, at email@example.com or (970)748-4404.
+If you have questions, please contact Eric Heil, Town Manager, at firstname.lastname@example.org or (970)748-4004.